-In this example, the Beacon Period (P_B) and the Scheduled Data Period (P{SCD}) is offset with a factor of two.
+In this example, the Beacon Period (P_B) is twice as long as the Scheduled Data Period (P{SCD}).

 As mentioned above, the beacon transmissions include information about the time until next Scheduled Data transmission.
 When the neighbouring nodes receive the beacon, they can assign a wake up event to listen for the Scheduled Data transmission of Node A. Let us take a look at Node B's activity (both TX and RX) compared to A: